decodableco/decodable-pipeline-sdk/README.md

 See the project under _examples/custom-pipelines-hello-world/_ for a complete example project which shows how to use the Decodable SDK for implementing and testing Flink jobs to be executed as custom pipelines on Decodable.

-Refer to the [API documentation](https://docs.decodable.co/api/pipeline-sdk.html) to learn how to use this SDK for implement your custom Flink jobs.
+Refer to the [API documentation](https://docs.decodable.co/api/pipeline-sdk.html) to learn how to use this SDK for implementing your custom Flink jobs.

 Refer to the [documentation](https://docs.decodable.co/docs/create-pipelines-using-your-own-apache-flink-jobs) for instructions on how to deploy your job as a custom pipeline on the Decodable platform.